 Despite how it may feel, empathy is not finite at all.
-It is endless and renews itself daily within us if we let it.
+It is endless and renews itself daily within us if we allow it.
 Empathy is indeed a practice; a skill to be learned, shaped, and strengthened like any other talent.
-Above all, it requires making a compassionate choice; empathy does not proclaim its presence but rather awaits our daily action before stepping onstage and making itself known.
+Above all, it requires making a compassionate choice; empathy does not proclaim its presence in a grand ceremony or gesture but rather awaits our daily action before stepping onstage and making itself known.

 What Does Practicing Empathy Look Like?

 Practicing empathy looks like making the choice to feel with someone in their given circumstance while looking them in the eye and loving them in the midst of their circumstance.

 This doesn’t mean loving from afar, mind you.
 This means loving alongside of.